Guidelines for Publication

 Part-time and dual degree students who are invited to join the Law Review by virtue of their class rank may defer membership for one year provided that they continue to meet the requirements for an invitation the following year.

 The Law Review also extends invitations to students who successfully compete in the Summer Writing Competition.
 The Summer Writing Competition, conducted jointly with the Journal of Law & Health and the Global Business Law Review, requires students who wish to join the Law Review to compose a written product that demonstrates the excellent writing skills necessary to compose a high-quality scholarly article.
-A student may enter the Law Review's Summer Writing Competition only once during his or her tenure at Cleveland-Marshall.
+A student may enter the Law Review's Summer Writing Competition only once during their tenure at CSU Law.
 Under no circumstances will a student receive an invitation to join the Law Review more than twice.